 “Likewise, diabetes affects small arteries and can cause vision loss (arteries in the retina), kidney disease (arteries in the kidneys), neuropathy (arteries to peripheral nerves) and ED (arteries to the penis).”

-Dr. Siegel points out that when speaking with couples, he often discovers that ED has had a profound impact on the health of their relationship.
+Dr. Eisenberg points out that when speaking with couples, he often discovers that ED has had a profound impact on the health of their relationship.
 “Many men shy away from intimacy because they don’t have confidence in their erections, and this can strain the relationship in even the strongest couples.
 Intimacy is such a key component in a healthy, loving relationship, there’s no reason for it to be adversely affected by something as treatable as ED.”

 He says that the best treatment ends up being the one that works best for each individual patient.
 And, if possible, men should consider seeing a sexual medicine specialist who can offer all the treatment options, and together, you decide which would be ideal.